Wolfgang Diewerge: Involvement in the Flick affair

 Diewerge's connections to the FDP were not broken off during this time.
 This became apparent when he took over the management of two newly founded associations in 1968: the Gesellschaft für Europäische Wirtschaftspolitik e.V.
 (GfEW), according to its statutes a tax-exempt professional association, and the International Business Club e.V.
 (IWC), which was recognised as a non-profit organisation and therefore also tax-exempt.
 Otto Graf Lambsdorff was vice-chairman of the GfEW, another high-ranking FDP politician, Wolfram Dorn, was vice-chairman of the IWC.
 As the Regional Court of Bonn stated in 1987, years after Diewerge's death, in the judgement against Eberhard von Brauchitsch, Hans Friderichs and Lambsdorff in the so-called Flick affair, these associations only pursued their statutory goals in appearance: In reality they served to receive tax-exempt industrial donations and to channel them indirectly to the FDP, i.e. they aided and abetted tax evasion.

 Diewerge retained the management of both associations for five years and, according to the findings of the Regional Court, was actively involved in disguising their true purposes.
 For example, on 27 January 1971 he wrote to the Neuwied tax office, which was planning an audit, "contrary to the truth", that the GfEW had started its activities as a professional association as planned, and drew up a list of corresponding activities.
 In 1973, at the age of 67, he resigned as managing director of both associations and was replaced by Joachim Friedrich von Stojentin, later by Friedrich Karl Patterson.
 He died in 1977, four years before the public prosecutor's investigations into the Flick affair began.
 Still in the week before his death, on 26/27 November 1977, he had been scheduled as an external speaker for an event of the HIAG to train the members of this traditional organization of the Waffen-SS in "public relations", but had had to cancel at short notice.

 Afterlife

 Some of Diewerge's propaganda writings were digitalised in the Internet age and can be found on various radical right-wing or revisionist websites.
 In particular, the contents of the brochures on the "Gustloff case" and the "Kaufman plan" are still frequently used as propaganda material in the neo-Nazi scene.

-This situation is the starting point for Günter Grass's novella Im Krebsgang (In the Crabwalk), published in 2002.
-On the right-hand website "www.blutzeuge.de", the first-person narrator finds himself in a chat room dealing with Wilhelm Gustloff and the fate of the ship of the same name.
-There he meets a chatterer who repeatedly cites the "party comrade and Reich orator Wolfgang Diewerge" as a source.
+This situation is the starting point for Günter Grass's novella Im Krebsgang (Crabwalk), published in 2002.
+On the right-wing website "www.blutzeuge.de", the first-person narrator finds himself in a chat room dealing with Wilhelm Gustloff and the fate of the ship of the same name.
+There he meets a chatter who repeatedly cites the "party comrade and Reich orator Wolfgang Diewerge" as a source.
 Other chatters briefly touch upon Diewerge's connection with the Naumann circle and the Flick affair.